AnubhavShivhare2003/Git-hub-work/Unit-2/Notes/06 Deleting and Renaming Branches in Git.md

-# 🗑️ Deleting and Renaming Branches in Git – CodingGita Hostel Guide
+# 🗑️ Deleting and Renaming Branches in Git – CodingGita Guide

 ## 📌 Introduction